 This family-owned, plant-based bakery offers the most delicious, indulgent homemade pastries and breads you can imagine, and they’re all vegan.
 Indulge in brioche, herb bread twists and cinnamon maple walnut rolls to start.
 We love the all-day Sunday bread buffet, which comes with house-made cultured butter and organic jam.
 Everything is made from scratch and by hand, including their delicious hot & cold sandwiches and their all day breakfasts and quiches.
 Breads on Oak is powered mainly by solar energy, uses plant-based packaging, and all waste is recycled or composted.
 They even serve booze, which is never a bad thing.

 Good Karma Cafe

 2940 Canal St.

-Finding delicious Indian and Malaysian cuisine can be difficult for many a vegan, but not in this town.
+Finding delicious Indian and Malaysian cuisine can be difficult, but not in this town.
 Thanks to Good Karma Cafe, you can indulge in traditional-tasting Malaysian curry bowls, Bhima veggie burgers, and even a South Indian breakfast with coconut chutney.
 They have big plates as well as salads, sandwiches, and smoothies.
 On Sundays, they run a Mexican brunch in collaboration with South of Eden, offering up Belgian waffles, smothered tortillas, and a lots of dishes with cilantro and black beans.
 Win-win.